prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this Module 0 lab, you will acquire a Power Platform trial and access the Power Platform admin center.
-In the admin center, you will then create a **Practice** environment that you will perform the majority of your lab work in.
+In this Module-lab 0, you will acquire a Power Platform trial and access the Power Platform admin center.
+In the admin center, you will then create a **Practice** environment that will be used for majority of the lab executions.

-## Exercise 1 – Setup
+## Exercise 1: Setup

-### Task \#1 - Acquire your Microsoft Power Platform trial tenant
+### Task 1: Acquire your Microsoft Power Platform trial tenant

 1. Navigate to <https://powerapps.microsoft.com> and click **Start free**.

-1. Under **Let's get started**, enter the email address <inject key="AzureAdUserEmail"></inject> in the text box and click **Next**.
+1. Under **Let's get started**, enter the email address <inject key="AzureAdUserEmail"></inject> in the text box and click on **Start your free trial**.

 1. If you see a prompt that says you have an existing account with Microsoft, select **Sign in**.